0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Value types: structures and enumerations;
     -   Meant for simple values;
     -   Stored in tha Stack (a new one for every method call);
-    -   Internally derived from System.ValueType;
+    -   Internally derived from System.ObjectType->System.ValueType;
 -   Reference types: stings, classes, interfaces and delegates;
     -   Meant for complex values;
     -   Stored in the Heap (one for the entire program);
     -   Accessible via reference variables (stored in the Stack, pointing to the Heap);
     -   Internally derived from System.ObjectType;
--   Structures VS classes: only meant for simple values, faster, stored in the Stack, don't support inheritance (but can implement interfaces), don't support abstract or virtual methods, don't support protected or protected internal access modifiers, don't support custom parameter-less-constructors or destructors, if you create a parameterized-constructor you must also initialize all the fields, derived from System.ValueType, can't initialize non-static fields in the declaration, isn't nullable, they "new" keyword is not required if all the fields are then manually initialized.
+-   Structures VS classes: only meant for simple values, faster, stored in the Stack, don't support inheritance (but can implement interfaces), don't support abstract or virtual methods, don't support protected or protected internal access modifiers, don't support custom parameter-less-constructors or destructors, if you create a parameterized-constructor you must also initialize all the fields, can't initialize non-static fields in the declaration, isn't nullable, they "new" keyword is not required if all the fields are then manually initialized.
 Example:

 ```cs
     public struct Category {